pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* lists not sorting in singer or history
+* No drum on tempo mode
+* popularity sort
 * Easy jump to manual from play
 * Scroll in play should reposition the song
-* No drum on tempo mode
 * Play button on player

 * wasm cannot use the javascript player